PurviBhoyar21/Color_identification-using-OpenCV/README.md

 # Color_identification-using-OpenCV
-Task 2 of my 1 month internship under The Sparks Foundation
+Task 2 of my 1 month Internship under The Sparks Foundation

 This is a simple project of identifying the various colors in an image